Correcting misinformation on social media with a large language model: Methods

 \section{Methods}

-\subsection{Implementation Details of \oursystem}
+\subsection{Implementation details of \oursystem}

-\xhdr{Informative image captioning} We employed pretrained BLIP-2\cite{li2023blip} for image captioning with ``\textit{A photo of}'' as the prompt, Amazon Rekognition API (\href{https://aws.amazon.com/rekognition/}{aws.amazon.com/rekognition}) for celebrity recognition, and Amazon Textract API (\href{https://aws.amazon.com/textract/}{aws.amazon.com/textract}) for OCR.
-GPT-4 (\texttt{gpt-4-0613}) was leveraged with in-context learning to integrate image captioning, celebrity recognition, and OCR results into informative image descriptions.
-As examples, we selected eight images with quotes, photos, screenshots of posts, articles, and charts from social media, and manually generated their informative descriptions (see the example images in Supplementary Fig.~\ref{supp:figure:example_images} and the prompt in Supplementary Fig.~\ref{supp:figure:prompt_image2text}).
+\xhdr{Informative image captioning} We employed pretrained BLIP-2\cite{li2023blip} for image captioning, Amazon Rekognition API for celebrity recognition, and Amazon Textract API for OCR.
+GPT-4 (\texttt{gpt-4-0613} unless otherwise specified) was leveraged with in-context learning to integrate image captioning, celebrity recognition, and OCR results into informative image descriptions.
+As examples, we selected eight diverse images and manually generated their informative descriptions (Supp.~Fig.~\ref{supp:figure:example_images}-\ref{supp:figure:prompt_image2text}).
 These example images do not appear in the dataset we used.

-\xhdr{Query generation} We applied GPT-4 (\texttt{gpt-4-0613}) to generate queries.
-The prompt was ``\textit{Given a tweet, you are required to generate $N$ different queries from the tweet for the Google search engine to get the most relevant web content to fact-check the tweet.
-If the given tweet is not informative enough to generate a query, you should answer "none".}''; $N=3$ for text-only tweets, and $N=5$ for tweets with images.
-The tweet information concatenated its textual content, informative descriptions of images (for tweets with images), time, and the poster's name.
+\xhdr{Web search} We applied GPT-4 to generate queries.
+The prompt was ``\textit{Given a tweet, you are required to generate different queries from the tweet for the Google search engine to get the most relevant web content to fact-check the tweet.
+If the given tweet is not informative enough to generate a query, you should answer "none".}'' The tweet information concatenated its textual content, informative descriptions of images (for tweets with images), time, and the poster's name.
+We further utilized Google Programmable Search Engine for text-only misinformation and Google Reverse Image API provided by SerpApi for misinformation with images.

-\xhdr{Web search} Google Programmable Search Engine (\href{https://programmablesearchengine.google.com/about/}{programmablesearchengine.google.com}) was utilized for text-only misinformation.
-We limited its search scope to the target publishers.
-The maximum number of retrieved web links with the same priority was set as 10.
-For misinformation with images, we used Google Reverse Image API provided by SerpApi (\href{https://serpapi.com/google-reverse-image}{serpapi.com/google-reverse-image}).
-Since Google Reverse Image API does not have access to customizing sites to search, we started with collecting the first page of retrieval results by the reverse image search engine (i.e., the first ten retrieved web links) and selected the web pages from the target publishers.
-We set the maximum number of pages as five (i.e., the maximum number of retrieved web links as 50) and the maximum number of retrieved web links with the same priority as 10.